sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 As Dante said, I am not Aeneas, but...
 I have seen myself reflected in his struggles, as an immigrant sailing through foreign lands, in search of what every living being on Earth most yearns for, a place to call home.
 He takes off, Troy behind in flames, his father on his back, though where he's going, it's not a place his father or mother will get to see.
 Isn't that scene alone enough to bring anyone to their knees in tears with just how well it describes the human condition?
 One who leaves their place of birth, be it a country or their parents' house, to face the world and discover life, and who so wishes they could share everything with those who raised them.
 Doesn't everyone just wish they could have their parents see life through their eyes, to show them what you've seen, to take them where you've been?

 So, I left my parent's house, the country of my birth.
 What was I looking for?
 Was I chasing a dream or running away from a city in ruins?
-I did leave in pursuit of a dream.
-Troy was, evidently, in flames as well, which prompted the inevitability of my departure.
+It happened that I was evidently running toward something and away from something at the same time, though at the time I could only the dream ahead of me.
+Leaving was inevitable.

 In Russia, it was our, my partner's and mine, first time living on our own, the gods know how many kilometers away from our support network.
 It wasn't just the academic challenges, we were confronted with a unique set of struggles that any immigrant must face and that end up shaping you as a person.
 Before departing, I thought the greatest of which must surely be the learning of a new language to study your degree in.
 If I had to reflect back, though, I would say the heaviest weight to carry, and the one that got heavier instead of lighter as time passed, was navigating a world where you'd always be an outsider.
 No matter how fluent you became, how good your grades were, how much of an effort you made in trying to "adapt" to the food, the culture, the values.
 In the end, the most meaningful and beautiful friendships I made were in my native tongue, with those of my own culture, with other immigrants from Latin America.

 This weight I carried didn't mean I wanted to go back.
 It's not so straightforward.
 What was there for me to come back to?
-Troy was still in ruins, and I wasn't the same person who left those shores years ago.
+The person who had left those shores no longer existed, and I wasn't sure the shores would recognize her either.
 Home, I'm afraid, was not something I could find where I last saw it.

 <figure>
 <img style='height: 70%; width: 70%; object-fit: contain' src="Antonio_Zucchi-Dido_and_Aeneas.jpg" atl="">